New to the Disability, Access, and Inclusion Office

 DAI and Confidentiality

 Confidentiality means that disability diagnoses and diagnostic information are not included in accommodation letters or communications between DAI and campus partners.
-Ensuring confidentiality helps to cultivate a trusting relationship between you and DAI.
-Please note that there are important exceptions to confidentiality, including, but not limited to suspicion of harm to self or others, or suspicion of abuse or neglect of a child or elder, and/or if clinical records are subpoenaed by a court of law.
+Ensuring confidentiality allows you complete control over who you choose to disclose to, and helps to cultivate a trusting relationship between you and your DAI case manager.
+Please note that there are safety-oriented exceptions to confidentiality, including, but not limited to suspicion of harm to self or others, or suspicion of abuse or neglect of a child or elder, and/or if clinical records are subpoenaed by a court of law.

 Please note that members of DAI are legally prohibited to communicate with parents if a DAI release is not signed by the student, and if the student has not consented to the communication.